 The provision of VET within the VCE-VM and the VCE has provided many students with a vocational focus while completing their senior studies.
 It has opened up post school options that were previously unavailable to students.
-Local schools are offering many of these programs, but they are expensive to resource.
-Thus, ten of these schools have decided to form a cluster for the provision of VET courses to give students from a larger number of schools access to these courses.
+Local schools are offering many of these programs, these schools have decided to form a cluster (Yarra Valley VET Cluster) for the provision of VET courses to give students from a larger number of schools access to these programs.